Combining Forecasts under Structural Breaks Using Graphical LASSO: Application to Combining ECB SPF Forecasts

+Our benchmark is the simple average with equal weights on all forecasters (referred to as EW).
+Going back to the discussion in Section 4 regarding setting $\beta=0$ in equation \eqref{eq2}: as we pointed out, this corresponds to using only post-break sample for estimation which is suboptimal since the value of $\beta$ is already chosen optimally from the grid that includes $\beta = 0$ to minimize the MSFE.
+Hence, by construction, RD-FGL is superior to using only post-break data.

+For RD-FGL the number of breaks for loadings and precision is estimated using the test for existence of break point (\cite{bai2003multiplebreak}): using their sequential procedure we search for up to three breaks and set the trimming parameter to 10\% of the total number of observations, and the significance level at 5\%.
+The location of the break points for each series is estimated using the one-at-a-time approach described in Subsection 4.3.

-Table \ref{tab2} compares the performance of Factor GLASSO and RD-Factor GLASSO with the competitors for predicting three macroeconomic indicators for Euro-area using a combination of ECB SPF forecasts.
-For the inflation series training the models is computationally challenging due to $p \geq T$, hence the numerical routine used in several models (Factor NLW and Factor CLIME) failed to converge and we were not able to get the final estimates despite making appropriate changes to the tuning parameters used in NLW and CLIME.
-Furthermore, GLASSO also had difficulty in handling inflation series since for all $m$ almost all off-diagonal elements of $\bTheta$ were shrunk to zero.
-As a consequence, for the inflation series GLASSO produced the same results as EW.
+Table \ref{tab2} compares the performance of FGL and RD-FGL with the competitors for predicting three macroeconomic indicators for Euro-area using a combination of ECB SPF forecasts.
+It reports the ratios of MSFE of each method to the MSFE of the EW combined forecast.
+Using the Model Confidence Set (MCS) of \cite{hansenMCS}, we identify the set of superior models (SSM) for each series and horizon at 90\% confidence level.
+Once SSM is identified, we rank these models according to the relative sample loss of the $i$-th model relative to the average across models in SSM, and report the ranking in Table \ref{tab2}.

-There are three main findings that we learn from analyzing Table \ref{tab2}: \textbf{(1)} for all series factor-based models outperform non-factor ones (such as EW and GLASSO).
-This means that incorporating the factor structure in the forecast errors improves forecasting performance. \textbf{(2)} for all series the Not Sparse model provides the worst performance.
-This means that the factor structure per se is not sufficient to achieve performance gains over EW, hence, it is necessary to impose sparsity on the precision matrix of the idiosyncratic components. \textbf{(3)} RD-Factor GLASSO is the best-performing model for real GDP and inflation series, and Factor GLASSO is the second-best performing model.
-For the unemployment rate, Factor GLASSO outperforms RD-Factor GLASSO.
-This result is supported by the behavior observed in the actual series: real GDP and inflation exhibit a clear break in variance following the global financial crisis of 2007-09, however this is not the case for the unemployment rate series that did not have noticeable changes in variance throughout the whole sample period.
+There are three main findings that we learn from analyzing Table \ref{tab2}: \textbf{(1)} for all series factor-based models outperform non-factor ones.
+This means that incorporating the factor structure in the forecast errors improves forecasting performance. \textbf{(2)} for all series the Not Sparse model provides one of the worst performances.
+This means that the factor structure per se is not sufficient to achieve performance gains over EW, hence, it is necessary to impose sparsity on the precision matrix of the idiosyncratic components. \textbf{(3)} For real GDP growth and inflation series RD-FGL is always included in the SSM.
+For the unemployment rate, FGL outperforms RD-FGL.
+This result is supported by the behavior observed in the actual series: real GDP growth and inflation exhibit strong breaks following the global financial crisis and Covid pandemic, however this is not the case for the unemployment rate series that did not have strong breaks throughout the whole sample period.